MassAtLeeds/FMF/FMF/README.md

    <li>opencsv-2.3</li>
    <li>swing-layout-1.0.3</li>
 </ul>
-The associated jar files for these dependencies can be found in the Binaries/lib directory.
+The associated jar files for these dependencies can be found in the Dependancies directory.

 The test data directory contains a very simplified idealised example set of data.
 This example is included so that users can see the file structures required to create a model.